 Signing up is completely free and available on all continents.
 After the basic signup process is over, you will be required to select several survey panels you want to partner with.
 They will make you pick at least 3.
-Some of these panels we have written reviews on including survey sites like OneOpinion and Earning Station.
+Some of these panels we have written reviews on including OneOpinion and Earning Station.

 But what is a focus group exactly?
 On Survey Club it's a type of qualitative research that allows you to give your personal opinion on certain products, services and ideas.
 Questions are asked in a group setting where you are allowed to freely talk with other group members.